SnowMaps

 * ADDITIONAL DETAILS...

-repeated or prolonged periods of heavy rain will be
+or prolonged periods of heavy rain.

 - http://www.weather.gov/safety/flood